An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Experiments

 \subsection{Loss and Negative Sampling}

-\textbf{For consistency in our evaluation, we employ the same loss function and sampling technique for MMSR and above baseline methods}.
+We adopt the same negative sampling strategy \footnote{Some literature \cite{yuan2016lambdafm,chen2022cache} shows other advanced negative sampling strategies, which does not affect the fairness of our work.} in \cite{yuan2023go} which is absolutely fair to MMSR and other SR methods. \textbf{For consistency in our evaluation, we employ the same loss function and sampling technique for MMSR and above baseline methods}.
 Specifically, a negative sample is randomly selected \cite{yuan2023go} and binary cross-entropy function as the loss.
 For each observed interaction $<u, j>$, it can be formulated as follows:

 where $\sigma(x) = 1/(1+e^{-x})$.